Study & Intern in Barcelona

 - If you are using the Learning Abroad Center visa service, you will also need a notarized letter granting the University of Minnesota permission to pick up and drop off your visa materials (use template provided).
 Do NOT sign the letter before meeting with the notary public.

-Academic Year students (students going for more than one semester) must also provide the following:
+If you are an Academic Year students (going for more than one semester), you must also provide the following:

-- Medical Statement: A doctor’s recent statement, on doctor's or medical center's letterhead, indicating that the student has been examined and found to be free of communicable diseases and in good physical and mental health to travel and study abroad (make your appointment early.)
+- Medical Statement: A doctor’s recent statement, on doctor's or medical center's letterhead, indicating that you have been examined and found to be free of communicable diseases, and in good physical and mental health to travel and study abroad (make your appointment early.)

 - Background Check

-- The Spanish Consulate allows students to obtain State background checks, which are generally easier to obtain.
-Students from Minnesota can obtain their background check from the Bureau of Criminal Apprehension.
-In addition to this background check, students will have to obtain an Apostille from the Secretary of State's office to verify its authenticity.
+- The Spanish Consulate allows you to obtain State background checks, which are generally easier to obtain.
+If you are from Minnesota, you can obtain your background check from the Bureau of Criminal Apprehension.
+In addition to this background check, you will have to obtain an Apostille from the Secretary of State's office to verify its authenticity.

-- Students can obtain an FBI background check, though it is not recommended because it may take between 3 to 8 weeks to receive.
+- You can obtain an FBI background check, though it is not recommended because it may take between 3–8 weeks to receive.

 Step-by-Step Instructions to complete the Application for a National Visa